Palaivana Rojakkal: Production

 Politician M. Karunanidhi's production company Poompuhar Productions, after a layoff, sought to raise both political and financial capital.
 They chose to remake the 1986 Malayalam film Vartha in Tamil with the title Palaivana Rojakkal.
 Karunanidhi wrote the screenplay, while Manivannan directed the film, which was produced by Murasoli Selvam.
 Sathyaraj said he accepted to act in the film because it was a remake of a successful film and was guaranteed to do well.
 Cinematography was handled by A. Sabapathi, and editing by P. Venkateswara Rao.
 Karunanidhi appeared as himself onscreen, giving the opening and closing monologues.
+Some scenes were shot at Murasoli office.

 Themes

 Palaivana Rojakkal is about the freedom of the press, and the "struggle between corrupt politicians and angry heroes".
 Writing in the Economic and Political Weekly, historian Kanakalatha Mukund noted that, in contrast Parasakthi (1952) and Manohara (1954) where Karunanidhi "virtually blasted the audience with extremely dramatic, alliterative dialogues", he used a "far more subdued and sophisticated style to convey his political message" in this film.
 Film critic Baradwaj Rangan compared Palaivana Rojakkal to Parasakthi for the way they "took on the times".